DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 #### Vectors and Matricies

-Next, we move to taking a look at applying the above theory to vectors and matricies, the real basis supporting deep learning.
-All machine learning models from transformers to decision trees can be compartamentalized into basic linear algebra operations.
-Thus, if we can apply the theory discussed before on matricies and their operations, we can effectively differentiate any arbitrary sized neural network.
-I find this to be mathematically beautiful given its simplicity and extraordinary applicability.
+We now take a look at applying the above theory to vectors and matricies.
+All machine learning models, from transformers to decision trees, can be decomposed into basic linear algebra operations.
+Therefore, if we can apply the theory discussed above to matrices and operations on matrices, we can effectively differentiate any arbitrary-sized neural network.
+This is where the true power of autodiff becomes shines through.

-Now lets take a look at a more advanced example to understand how to apply the vector chain rule
+Lets start off by looking at a more advanced example using vector functions.
+For vector functions, we can apply the vector chain rule of differentiation.

 $$
 \begin{align*}